ESMValGroup/ESMValCore/doc/quickstart/output.rst

 Plots
 =====

 The plots directory is where diagnostics save their output figures.
+These plots are saved in the format requested by the option `output_file_type` in the config-user.yml file.

 Settings.yml